“As parents, all you can do for your kids

 So what do we know about the benefits of straight teeth?

-Straight teeth and a healthy smile may impact on self image, attitude and confidence of both adults and children.
-This is an especially important when children are developing social and psychological maturity in the teenage years.
+Straight teeth and a healthy smile may impact on self-image, attitude and confidence of both adults and children.
+This is especially important when children are developing social and psychological maturity in the teenage years.
 It is very common for a person with crooked teeth to avoid smiling or to cover their mouth when smiling.
 This same person may very likely be less outgoing and less engaging in social situations due to the idea that other people may be judging them on their teeth.